Yes and No: Can a Narcissist Be a Good Person

 Conclusion

-While narcissists can put on a convincing act of kindness, their true motivations are often driven by a need for validation and control.
+While narcissists can put on a convincing act of kindness, their true motivations are driven by a need for validation and control.

 The charm they show is usually just a mask for deeper insecurities and self-interest.
 This can lead to toxic patterns in their relationships, making it hard for them to form real, meaningful connections.

-As a result, the “good” they project is less about caring for others and more about protecting their fragile self-image.
+As a result, the “good” they project is less about caring for others and more about protecting their self-image.